Background and Current Events

 First line measures during an outbreak include testing for detection of the pathogen.
 In the case of COVID-19, the majority of these tests involved detection of the viral RNA by use of the real-time PCR method.
 Real-time PCR can detect minute amounts of virus, and therefore can excel at sensitivity, and it can also detect unique markers within samples, and therefore be highly specific.
 Since SARS-CoV-2 is a retrovirus or RNA virus, the test is actually termed real-time reverse transcriptase PCR.

 The test samples require careful, clean, and contaminant-free preparation.
 This stringency, coupled with the length of test turnaround (several hours) and the specialized equipment and methods involved, created initial challenges to the deployment and accessibility of these tests.
-Other technologies have emerged and a concerted effort (presently over 60 tests have been approved by the FDA for emergency use) has pushed virus testing towards its potential on the front lines of the COVID-19 battle.
+Other technologies have emerged and a concerted effort has pushed virus testing towards its potential on the front lines of the COVID-19 battle.

 What is a Serology Test?